FAANG Strategy

 Steering freedom unbundles the payment from the platform.
 Once a developer can link out to a web checkout, Apple’s cut applies only to the transactions that stay in-app.
 The post-Epic US outcome makes external links lawful nationwide.
 The remaining lever is the to-be-determined external-transaction fee, and a court sets it, not Apple.

 Compliance is now a recurring cost line, not a one-time fix.
 Notarization infrastructure, jurisdiction-specific fee engines, a €500 million penalty, and an active DOJ discovery fight are ongoing operating reality.
 They do not show in a clean line item, which is precisely why they are easy to underweight.
-Why a single point of gross margin compounds into a very different business is the throughline of Why Gross Margin Is Destiny in SaaS.
+Why a single point of gross margin compounds into a very different business is the throughline of why gross margin is destiny in SaaS.

 None of this is fatal on today’s evidence.
 Services still printed a record 76.7% margin in Q2 FY2026 (Form 10-Q).
 The pressure is real and the margin is intact, in the same quarter.
 That tension is the entire story.

+If you run a platform that takes a cut, the App Store is the case study in what happens when the cut becomes contestable.
 The transferable lesson is that a self-set toll is a policy choice protected by control over distribution, not a law of nature.
 Apple held 30% for over a decade because it owned the only on-ramp.
 The moment regulators forced a second on-ramp and banned blocking the exits, the rate became negotiable, and negotiable rates trend toward marginal cost.

 Apple’s App Store will remain enormously profitable.
 The question the filings and dockets pose is narrower and sharper: not whether the toll booth survives, but who gets to set the toll.
 For more than a decade the answer was Apple.
 As of 2026, the answer is increasingly a court.